lucasklaassen/lucasklaassen.github.io/source/index.md

 I'm comfortable at all layers of the stack: from API backends to SPA frontends, Cloud infrastructure, and AI integrations.

-## Examples

-**Performance for Thinkific:** Improved customer search endpoint from 160s to 350ms (99.7% improvement) by diagnosing the bottleneck and migrating to Elasticsearch.

-**Performance for MBRU:** Course with 800,000+ enrollments couldn't load progress reports.
-Diagnosed expensive SQL queries, added strategic indexes, enabled report viewing and export.

-**AI Integration for Thinkific:** Architected company-wide AI service for RAG, learning assistant chatbot with evals, and Gen AI features across multiple teams.

-**AI Education for Thinkific:** Trained entire engineering organization on AI-assisted coding with Cursor AI, achieving 4/5 star rating and measurable adoption.

-**Observability for Thinkific:** Set up monitoring dashboard to track 502 errors, identified root cause within first month, reduced errors to zero.
-Became the "New Relic master" finding sore spots across all systems.

-**Technical Debt Prioritization for Thinkific:** Created database audit identifying short and long-term risks.
-Set technical strategy and roadmap that led to completion of 4+ years of accumulated technical debt migrations.

-**AWS Optimization for Thinkific:** Reduced Redis cluster CPU from 100% to 3% and cut cache refresh times from minutes to milliseconds, dramatically reducing infrastructure costs and improving reliability.

-**Developer Experience for Thinkific:** Built load testing scripts for critical user journeys and monitoring tools to visualize results.
-Created CLI tool for generating branch names from JIRA tickets across multiple repos.
-Led Frontend Guild initiatives for React Hooks testing and TypeScript adoption.

-**MMA Fantasy:** Built full-stack fantasy sports platform (React Native, Node.js, PostgreSQL) from scratch with 2,000+ monthly active users.
-Real-time chat, localization, LLM research insights.

----

 > Lucas is an incredibly intelligent yet humble leader who has made a tremendous impact as Thinkific's Lead Architect.
 He has a remarkable ability to balance big-picture thinking with agility and pragmatism, always mindful of business impact and the risks of over-investment.
 Most notably, he has led the charge on our AI strategy, delivering an agnostic service that unlocked our UX transformation and ability to ship AI-powered features with ease.
 He's a brilliant thinker, an excellent collaborator, and a key contributor to our success.
 >
 > — Britt Skolovy, Previously Senior Director of Product @ Thinkific